Tuesday, March 24, 2026

 Category leaders are held accountable, and the portfolio view becomes visible across the organization, reducing the ability to hide behind narratives.

-This requires managing across three horizons: a multi-year strategic view, an annual resource allocation cycle, and quarterly reviews .
-The sequencing matters.
+This requires managing across three horizons: a multi-year strategic view, an annual resource allocation cycle, and quarterly reviews.
+This sequencing matters.
 Multi-year direction without annual resource allocation becomes aspiration.
 Annual allocation without quarterly learning becomes rigidity.

 What separates mature portfolio management from periodic planning is fact-based discipline.
 Funding decisions are tied to capability needs, competitor moves, and risk—not to organizational persuasion.